 Join AARP

-Snoring is an annoying but common phenomenon.
+Snoring is a common phenomenon.
 According to the American Academy of Otolaryngology (AAO), up to 45 percent of American adults snore and 25 percent do so on a regular basis.
-(AAO).
-Snoring is more common in men, and it can worsen with age.
+Snoring is more common in men than women and can worsen with age.

-Certain lifestyle changes can decrease snoring, and your partner is sure to appreciate that.
+Certain lifestyle changes can decrease snoring.
 However, some people require medical treatment if their snoring is related to a sleep disorder.
-Always ask your doctor if you are concerned about frequent snoring.
+If you’re concerned about frequent snoring, ask your doctor.

-Sometimes, the anatomy of your mouth is enough to cause those annoying snores.
-Enlarged tissues and tonsils can restrict airflow.
-Patients with these oral features generally produce mild snores.
-Being overweight can also cause snoring because excess fat builds up on your neck and constricts your airways when you lie down.
+Sometimes, your mouth’s anatomy can cause snores.
+People with enlarged tissues and tonsils that restrict airflow generally produce mild snores.
+Being overweight can also cause snoring because of excess fat buildup on your neck that constricts your airways when you lie down.

-A more serious cause of snoring is sleep apnea.
-This occurs when you stop breathing in your sleep for more than 10 seconds at a time.
+Snoring is a symptom of sleep apnea.
+This occurs when your breathing slows down significantly or you stop breathing for more than 10 seconds at a time while sleeping.
+Sleep apnea occurs when your airflow is decreased to less than 90 percent of normal.
 Sleep apnea is a serious medical condition that requires prompt treatment.

 In children, snoring is often caused by obstructive sleep apnea.
-According to Johns Hopkins, enlarged tonsils are often the underlying cause.
-A child with obstructive sleep apnea may show signs of inattention, hyperactivity, sleepiness, or other behavioral problems during the day.
-(Johns Hopkins) If your child frequently snores, tell your doctor or pediatrician.
+According to Johns Hopkins Children’s Center, enlarged tonsils are often the underlying cause.
+A child with this condition may show signs of inattention, hyperactivity, sleepiness, or other behavioral problems during the day, due to a lack of sleep.
+If your child frequently snores, you should bring them to their doctor.

-A physical examination can help your doctor determine whether your snores are related to abnormalities of the mouth.
-In some cases, this is all that is required before the appropriate treatment can be determined.
-This is particularly true if your snoring is mild.
+A physical exam can help your doctor determine if your snores are related to abnormalities in your mouth.
+In some cases, this physical exam is all that’s needed for a correct diagnosis and proper treatment, especially if your snoring is mild.

 However, severe cases may require other diagnostic tests.
-Your doctor may use X-rays, CT scans, and MRIs to check your airway for abnormalities, such as a deviated septum.
-He or she may order a more in-depth study of your sleep patterns, called a sleep study.
-This requires you to spend the night at a clinic or sleep center.
-Sensors placed on your head and other parts of your body record your heart and respiration rates, oxygen levels in your blood, and leg movements.
+Your doctor may use X-rays, CT scans, and MRIs to check your airway for abnormalities.
+However, deviated septum is not an indication for advanced imaging studies such as CT scans, MRI scans, or X-rays They may also order a more in-depth study of your sleep patterns, called a sleep study.
+This requires spending the night at a clinic or sleep center with sensors on your head and other parts of your body to record:

-Treatment will depend on the cause of your snoring.
+The treatment will depend on the cause of your snoring.
 The AAO doesn’t recommend over-the-counter devices for snoring because they don’t treat the source of the problem.
-Common professional treatment measures include:
+Common professional treatments include:

-Corrective surgical procedures are often permanent solutions, while masks and mouthpieces must be used on an ongoing basis.
+Corrective surgical procedures are often permanent solutions.
+Masks and mouthpieces must be used on a continual basis.
 Your doctor will likely recommend regular follow-up appointments to check your progress.

 The successful treatment of your snoring depends on its cause.
-Sleep apnea can be treated, but it often requires ongoing checkups.
+Sleep apnea can be treated with certain masks or procedures, but it often requires continual checkups.
 Many people snore more with age.
-This means that you may not snore now, but you may start to as you get older.
-It is important to discuss frequent snoring with a doctor.
+If you don’t snore now, you may start to as you get older.
+It’s important to discuss frequent snoring with a doctor.

 Written by: Kristeen Moore